 So, how fast does a human run?
 Let’s check it out!

-Note that speed refers to miles per hour or kilometers per hour, whereas “pace“ refers to how long it takes you to run a mile or a kilometer at that particular speed.
+Note that speed refers to miles per hour or kilometers per hour, whereas “pace“ refers to the amount of time it takes to run a mile or a kilometer at that particular speed.

-Given the variety of factors just discussed that can affect a typical running speed for a human or a “good running speed,” here are some specific data points for the average speed of running different distances for men and women and good running speeds for men and women of different levels:
+Given the variety of factors just discussed that can affect a typical or good running speed for a human, here are some specific data points for the average speed of running different distances for men and women and good running speeds for men and women of different levels:

 What’s the Average Running Pace for Training?